Child Sex Abuse

-Medical malpractice happens when a health care provider such as a doctor does something that competent doctors would not have done, or fails to do what a competent doctor would have done, resulting in injury or death.
-Negligent acts or omissions by doctors, nurses, or other medical workers can have severe results, often exacerbating an existing condition, causing a new illness or injury, or even leading to fatalities.
+Medical malpractice happens when a health care provider such as a doctor does something that competent doctors would not have done or fails to do what a competent doctor would have done, resulting in injury or death.
+Negligent acts or omissions by doctors, nurses, and other medical workers can have severe consequences, often exacerbating an existing condition, causing a new illness or injury, or even leading to fatalities.
 If you suspect that you or a family member has been the victim of medical malpractice, you should contact an experienced Hawaii medical malpractice attorney to discuss a possible case as soon as possible.

 The following are some of the most common acts or omissions that may lead to a claim for medical malpractice: